SGhostToast/grupo-Grupo-117-backend-main/README.md

 Other tools :
 - **dotenv** :  Node.js module that loads environment variables from a .env file into process.env, making it easier to manage and configure application-specific settings such as API keys, database credentials, and other environment-dependent configurations
-- **koa-json** : Helps displaying beautiful json objects on a web page.
-Helps to manually check the endpoints